menu

 Photo of the interior of the Zion Lodge during a 3 day trip to Zion.

-Cliffrose Springdale, Curio Collection By Hilton
+2. Cliffrose Springdale, Curio Collection by Hilton

 The Cliffrose Springdale is part of Hilton’s Curio Collection, so it provides a unique lodging experience that compliments the natural beauty of Zion.
 There’s a restaurant and bar on site, as well as a hot tub to soak your sore muscles after a long day of hiking.